 - Possible risks

-Each of these can play a critical role in your plans, so it’s worth looking into each one and deciphering what you can do in these areas.
+Each of these can play a critical role in your plans and strategic roadmap, so it’s worth looking into each one and deciphering what you can do in these areas.
 If you make sure to cover each of these points during the planning phase and into your roadmap, you can’t go wrong.

 The ultimate benefits of a project roadmap aren’t only related to getting your project across simply and concisely.
 You can also better stay in contact with project members, for an array of situations.
 For example, you can notify everyone of the next tasks, or have the ability to share status updates and tackle issues with little fuss, all the while knowing that everybody is on the same page.